wix/media-platform-js-sdk/README.md

 ## License

-This library uses the Apache License, version 2.0.
+This library uses the BSD-3-Clause License.

 ## About Wix